fabiankindermann/ce-fortran/installation/windows/README.md

 1. An installation file `install_fortran.bat` to install Fortran on your Windows computer.
 2. A file `uninstall_fortran.bat` that completely removes the Fortran installation from your computer.
-3. A file `update_toolbox.bat` that fill compile and copy the latest version of our toolbox to your system.
+3. A file `update_toolbox.bat` that compiles and copies the latest version of our toolbox to your system.

 All installation files have been tested with Windows 10, but should work down to Windows 7, as long as Power Shell is available.